makoit/fastapi_mongo_example_project/README.md

 - add example unit test for endpoints
 - API Doc -> response definition for each endpoint (404 not for each endpoint necessary)
-- add logging -> debug & error Log
+- add logging -> debug
 - add cors config to .env file -> config, not hard coded
   - for new use cases only specific folders has to be changed
 - check static type definitions -> refactoring